terra-money/docs/docs/develop/guides/tictactoe.md

 # ExecuteMsg

-- 'Invite': create a new game if there is no game in status 'PLAYING' or 'INVITED'.
+- 'Invite': create a new game if there is no game in the status 'PLAYING' or 'INVITED'.
 - 'Reject': reject a game in the status 'INVITED' and return the funds to the player who requested to play.
 - 'AcceptGame': accept a game in status 'INVITED' only when the sent funds match the game prize.
 The game will change the status to 'PLAYING'.
 - 'Play': continues the match of an existing game in the `PLAYING` status, following the rules of [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
 This method also checks the status of the game to validate if a game is finished or not.
 After a game is finished, the funds will be transferred to the winner or split between the players in the case of a tie.